-Fitbit is about to release three new devices; the Fitbit Inspire 2, Sense and Versa 3.
-The latter is what we’re going to talk about here, but we’ve covered the Inspire 2 in another article if you’re interested in that.
+Fitbit have released three new devices recently: the Fitbit Inspire 2, Sense and Versa 3.
+The latter two is what we’re going to talk about here, but we’ve covered Inspire 2 in another article if you’re interested in that.

-Now, the Sense and the Versa 3 are quite similar.
+Now, the Fitbit Sense and the Versa 3 are quite similar.
 The designs are uncanny and they share some features.
 The Sense has more bells and whistles.
 Like a skin temperature sensor and ECG monitor.
-The significant difference is that it costs around $100 more for the Sense.
+The significant difference is that it costs around $70 more for Sense.
+Also if you’re interested in a band style, you may want to explore the newly released Charge 5.

 We’ll discuss if the price difference is really worth it in this comparison of the Fitbit Sense versus the Fitbit Versa 3.